lwade/eucalyptus-sosreport-plugins/README.md

 These plugins focus on these areas:
 * Console - if the Eucalyptus Console is installed.
+* Cluster - Information specific to the Cluster Controller
 * Core - Logs and commands that exist on all eucalpyus installs.
 * DB - Output from the database.
 * Frontend - Executed on the frontend using the installed euca2ools and eucalyptus-admin-tools